uday1kiran/Vagrant-Tutorial/Readme.md

 vagrant is internally a ruby command, you can modify the vagrant tool if you know Ruby.

 What is use of vagrant?

-capable of speaking to hypervisors and get environments created.
+Capable of speaking to hypervisors and get environments created.

 Package Managers for installing the required softwares:
 For windows: use chocolatey package manager